TushantMan/ZOOrk/Readme.md

 - Inspired by the classic game "Zork".
 - Developed using C++ and CMake.
-- Special thanks to the contributors and the open-source community.

 Enjoy playing ZOOrk and have a fantastic adventure!